Read Charles Dickens Books in Order

 Where to Start

-OK so my number one recommendation, always, is Great Expectations.
-It’s my favourite, and I think it’s the perfect gateway novel — not too long, not too sprawling, the plot actually moves, and the characters are so vivid you feel like you’ve met them.
+But also my number one recommendation, always, is Great Expectations.
+It’s my favourite, and I think it’s the perfect gateway novel: not too long, not too sprawling, the plot actually moves, and the characters are so vivid you feel like you’ve met them.
 Miss Havisham alone is worth the price of entry.
 Start here.

 If you’ve done Great Expectations and want the next level: Bleak House.
 This is the big one.
-Longer, denser, more digressive — but it pays off in a way that very few novels do.
+Longer, denser, more digressive, but it pays off.
 When people say Dickens is a genius, this is the evidence they’re citing.

-And A Tale of Two Cities — look, it’s brilliant.
+And A Tale of Two Cities.
+Look, it’s brilliant.
 Genuinely.
 But this is the one you read when you’re fully committed and ready to go all the way with Dickens.
 Not the starting point.
-Save it for when you’re deep in and want something that hits differently.
+Save it for when you’re deep in and want something that hits different.
 You’ll know when you’re ready.

 Leave a Reply